 It’s almost impossible to describe the deep sense of history and strong emotion evoked by this particular room.
 For me, it was simply heart-stopping.
 Walking in the room for the first time, I was spell-bound, exhilarated and more than a touch overwhelmed to think that pieces from my personal collection were part of this truly magical exhibition.
 Probably the greatest couturier to have ever graced this planet, I truly believe that Christian Dior’s soul lives on in the first few rooms of this exhibition.
 And the fact that my Bal de Oiseaux necklace and earrings are pieces that were created in his lifetime, make them all the more special to me.

 Meeting Maria Grazia Chiuri was an absolute honour; another ‘pinch me’ moment that I know I will continue to replay for many years to come.

-Thank you sincerely to the V&A, the utterly exceptional Oriole Cullen (Curator for the Exhibition) and her incredible team for making my dream come true.
-As a practically lifelong fan and follower of vintage Dior jewellery this entire experience is one I will remember and treasure for a lifetime.
-There are many stories to be shared over the coming months whilst the exhibition runs and I hope you will pop back to read them.
+I would like to thank the V&A and the utterly exceptional curator of this inspired exhibition, Oriole Cullen, and her incredible team for making my dream come true.
+A lifelong fan and follower of Dior jewellery, this magnificent and very moving experience is one that I will remember and treasure for a lifetime.

-The exhibition is largely sold out but do try and visit this awe inspiring, truly magical exhibition if you can.
-If you are in any doubt whether Dior is for you, a visit will certainly determine that.
-Ends July 14th 2019.
+Although the exhibition is largely sold out, do try and visit it if you get the opportunity.
+Described by The Telegraph as “5 star; the greatest fashion show the V&A has ever staged,” if you are in any doubt whether Dior is for you, then a visit to this breath-taking collection, will soon determine it.